m-metz/moon-base-research-management-web-app/README.md

-# Project-Group-13
+# Moon Base Research Management System

-This is our group's web app for our Moon Base Project Management System.
+This is our group's web app for our Moon Base Research Management System.

 # Getting Started